-US stock indexes waver as banks fall
+S&P 500 dips, on pace for just its third loss in 3 weeks

 European markets were listless.
 The French CAC 40 was virtually flat, the FTSE 100 in London was down 0.1% and Germany’s DAX was up 0.1%.

 STRONG BONDS: The yield on the 10-year Treasury note held steady at 2.55%.
-It has been climbing since late last month, when it fell to 2.37%.
+It has been climbing since late last month, when it fell to 2.37% amid a crescendo of worries that global economic growth was slowing.

-They both have shot up by more than 30% this year.
+They’ve both shot up more than 30% this year.